==================

 Best Birding Season: December to March

 According to stats, in the 1800s, the Everglade was home to numerous wading and migratory birds that darkened the skies with their whopping numbers.
-However, in the twentieth century, due to the loss of habitats and hunters, the birds’ population is significantly declined in Florida Everglades.

 Most Significant Wading Birds in Everglades